juanqr7/lab_vision/lab0_intro/questions.md

 directory /etc/ were found but permission is denied

 6. How many files with ``gnu`` in its name are in ``dir``
-    >   Command find /usr/src -iname '*gnu*' looks in directory path /usr/src for any file containing the word gnu anywhere in the file name
+    >   Command find /usr/src -iname '*gnu*' looks in directory path /usr/src for any file containing the word gnu anywhere in the file name.
+No files were found

 7. How many files contain ``gpl`` inside in ``dir``
-    >   Command grep "gpl" /usr/src | wc -l, looks in the directory /usr/src for files containing the word gpl, the output is counted by wc -l
+    >   Command grep "gpl" /usr/src | wc -l, looks in the directory /usr/src for files containing the word gpl, the output is counted by wc -l.
+No files were found

 8. What does the ``cut`` command do?
     >   The cut command removes sections of each line of a file or files.